All Products

 https://odps-repo.oss-cn-hangzhou.aliyuncs.com/pyspark/py37/py37-default_req.txt

-## Rename the wheel package as a ZIP file.
-For example, rename the pymysql wheel package as pymysql.zip.
+## Rename the wheel package to a zip package.
+For example, rename the pymysql wheel package to pymysql.zip.

-## Reference the archive file on the DataWorks Spark node.
+## Reference the zip package on the DataWorks Spark node (archive type).

-## Add the following configurations to the spark-defaults.conf file or DataWorks parameters and perform the import operation.
+## Add the following configurations to the spark-defaults.conf file or DataWorks configuration items before you import the package.

 spark.executorEnv.PYTHONPATH=pymysql